Delegated Classification: Discussion

 \section{Discussion}

 Motivated by the increasingly-common practice of outsourcing learning tasks, this paper sets out to introduce and study the novel problem of delegated classification.
 Our findings suggest that conflict of interests should not be overlooked, and that contracts hold potential as a means for aligning them.
 Our analysis relies on a set of assumptions, which should be carefully considered by practitioners and empiricists alike; we also believe that there are likely further fruitful connections to explore between contracts and statistical hypothesis testing.
 As a problem of contract design, and when the learning task is reasonably well-behaved, delegated learning manifests in the form simple threshold contracts.
-A natural question for future work is whether simplicity also implies \emph{robustness}---as is often the case \citep{dutting2019simple}.\looseness=-1
+A natural question for future work is whether simplicity also implies \emph{robustness} to partial knowledge---as is often the case \citep{dutting2019simple}.

-\preprintonly{\paragraph{Acknowledgements.} The authors would like to thank Ruth Heller, Shafi Goldwasser, Jonathan Shafer, and Ohad Einav for their insightful remarks and valuable suggestions.
+\paragraph{Acknowledgements.} The authors would like to thank Ruth Heller, Shafi Goldwasser, Jonathan Shafer, Ohad Einav, and anonymous reviewers for their insightful remarks and valuable suggestions.
 Nir Rosenfeld is supported by the Israel Science Foundation grant no. 278/22.
 Eden Saig is supported by the Israel Council for Higher Education PBC scholarship for Ph.D. students in data science.
-Funded by the European Union (ERC, ALGOCONTRACT, 101077862, PI: Inbal Talgam-Cohen). }
+Funded by the European Union (ERC, ALGOCONTRACT, 101077862, PI: Inbal Talgam-Cohen).